 - Food coloring is optional

-Mix dry ingredients in a large sauce pan.
+Mix dry ingredients in a saucepan large enough to allow for mixing.
 Add oil and water.
 Mix together.
 Cook over medium heat, stirring constantly until it reaches consistency of mashed potatoes.
 Remove from heat.

 This dough is still very warm at this point, but you want to add the vanilla in now.
 I usually did this, unless school-age were around and then they did it.
 Once the dough has cooled a bit the food coloring can be added.
 This was a great activity by itself for all children.
 To include everyone just divide the dough into balls, add a few drops of food coloring and let the children knead away working in the food coloring. **Food coloring on hands takes a while to wash off, but I never had complaints from parents on that.
 For my littles I did the first kneading of color in and then passed the dough ball to them to continue.
 Kneading warm dough is a wonderful sensory experience and this is a a taste safe dough so not a concern with littles using.